FOR STUDENTS

 Law Students

-Rise hosts a year-round legal clinic, staffed by upper year law students from UBC’s Peter A. Allard School of Law, who are carefully trained and closely supervised by Rise’s staff lawyers.
+Rise hosts a year-round Student Legal Clinic, staffed by upper year law students from UBC’s Peter A. Allard School of Law, who are carefully trained and closely supervised by Rise’s staff lawyers.

 We accept up to six students per semester.
 The students apply for temporary articles from the Law Society and provide limited legal services to clients.
 The students receive hands on family law experience and trauma informed training, so that they are able to provide adequate care to Rise’s clients, 80% of whom have experienced family violence.